 A new study has reported that consuming canned soup temporarily increases urinary bisphenol A (BPA) to levels that would be considered potentially very harmful to health if they were sustained.
-The plasticizer bisphenol A, a known endocrine disruptor, has been shown to promote mammary tumor development in mouse models of breast cancer.
+Bisphenol A, a known endocrine disruptor, has been shown to promote mammary tumor development in mouse models of breast cancer.
 Urinary concentrations of bisphenol A have been reported to be positively associated with cardiovascular disease and type 2 diabetes.
 Exposure to bisphenol A, which occurs mainly through the diet, is widespread.
 Bisphenol A has been found in various canned goods, where it is leached from the epoxy coatings used to prevent corrosion of the can interiors.
 The study was designed to investigate the impact of consuming canned soup compared to fresh soup on urinary levels of bisphenol A.

 The randomized, blinded crossover trial included 75 healthy Harvard School of Public Health student and staff volunteers.
 Study participants were divided into two groups.
 One group consumed a 12 oz. serving of fresh soup (which was prepared without any canned ingredients) for lunch each day during a five-day period, followed by a two-day washout period (without any soup), followed by another five-day period during which the group members consumed canned soup for lunch.
 The second group followed the opposite schedule, starting with canned soup first.
 Five kinds of canned vegetarian Progresso soups (including tomato and minestrone) were used in the study, as well as five similar homemade soups.
 Participants were not aware of whether they were consuming canned or fresh soup during any given period.
 They were otherwise permitted to eat what they wanted during the study period.
 Urine samples were obtained during the late afternoon on the fourth and fifth days of each period during which soup was consumed.
 The two urine samples of each person were combined for each period to minimize intra-individual variations.